Asian Eyelid Surgery NYC

 The placement of the incisions is what distinguishes the surgical methods from one another–as does the extent of tissue removal.

-A full incision Asian eyelid surgery, requires the removal of tissue (fat, muscle, and skin) around the eyelid.
+- A full incision Asian eyelid surgery, requires the removal of tissue (fat, muscle, and skin) around the eyelid.
 This is often done when a patient has thick and/or excessive skin in the eyelid area.
+This method provides efficient and long-lasting results that augment natural beauty.
+It is the most common and popular approach for reshaping the eyelids.

-A partial incision Asian eyelid surgery, on the other hand, is based on a more selective removal of tissue.
+- A partial incision Asian eyelid surgery, on the other hand, is based on a more selective removal of tissue.
+Segmented incisions are made and tissue is removed selectively.
+This technique is well suited to those with droopy, thin eyelids who require a procedure with minimal downtime and scarring.

-A suture technique is performed without making full incisions.
+- A suture technique is performed without making full incisions.
 The suture technique is suitable for those with thinner skin in the eyelids.
+No incision (DST method or suture technique).
+Small sutures are placed above the eye to create folds.
+This method is appropriate mostly for those with thin eyelid skin.

 The healing process depends on the technique used.
 It is typical for a patient to have bruising for a couple of days after the surgery.
 If more tissue is removed, the recovery may take 1-2 weeks.